£0.00

 Sofas

 Remove legs and cushions, measure carefully, angle vertically or sideways, use sliders or a piano dolly.
+Use a two-person “high-low” tilt to guide through tight doorways; protect corners with blankets.

 Wardrobes

 Empty contents, remove shelves and drawers, remove mirrored doors if possible, secure with straps, use a piano dolly.
+Strap securely to a piano dolly and keep centre of gravity low.

 Refrigerators & Freezers